oracle/truffleruby/doc/user/truffleruby-additions.md

 `'truffleruby'`.

 It is also possible to use feature-detection instead of looking at `RUBY_ENGINE`.
-For example if you are writing an application that needs JavaScript interoperability you could test for `defined?(Truffle::Interop) && Truffle::Interop.mime_type_supported?('application/javascript')`.
+For example if you are writing an application that uses TruffleRuby's polyglot programming functionality you could test for `defined?(Polyglot)`.

 TruffleRuby is an integral part of GraalVM, so the version number of TruffleRuby is always the same as the version of GraalVM that contains it.
 If you are using